It was the best of times. It was the worse of times… This is how historians will judge the American jellybean situation as the 21st century dawned.

 • Starburst Jelly Beans — A prime example of a distinct candy taste brilliantly adapted to the jellybean genre.
 Like Jelly Bellies, Starburst beans use both a flavored center and flavored shell to maximize taste.
 Tart and admirably pectin in composition, they trade on the winning Starburst flavor spectrum while providing the ability to eat by the handful — every flavor goes with the others.
 Indeed, this is a step up from Starburst chews, whose squares are rarely eaten together — too much unwrapping and chewy mass for that.
 One might not have realized that all the Starburst flavors work so well together, but they do.
 Oh they do.

 • Jolly Rancher Jelly Beans — There’s nothing quite like the taste of a Jolly Rancher, though it’s hard to describe just what distinguishes its essence from other hard candies.
-(There was something distinctive about Hawaiian Punch that is similarly hard to pin down).
+(There was something distinctive about Hawaiian Punch that is similarly hard to pin down.)
 Whatever it is, this essence has been successfully rendered in jellybean form, and an appreciative public applauds.
-The signature green apple and watermelon tastes work extremely well according to the handful test.
+JR’s signature green apple and watermelon tastes work particulary well according to the handful test.

-• Lifesaver Jelly Beans — A let down, but this should come as no surprise for Lifesavers were considered a banal candy choice by friends and colleagues as far back as 1975.
+• Lifesaver Jelly Beans — A let down, but this should come as no surprise.
+Lifesavers were considered a banal, has-been candy choice as far back as 1975.
 Even 35 years ago they were seen as something one’s grandparents might prefer.
 Boring.
 Nostalgia is another arrow in the candy- and snack-marketing quiver these days, but I’d bet that Lifesavers are too far gone (their fans too many deceased) to save the brand and its jellybean incarnation.

-Yet, sadly, none of these innovations works effectively toward solving the seasonal issue.
-Some of us need jelly beans all year round for heaven’s sake.
-Surely my waistline doesn’t need them, but it’s damned difficult to find even Russell Stover brand jellybeans after April 15 or prior to February 15.
+For a time, none of this innovation worked effectively toward solving the seasonal-availability issue.
+It remained damned difficult to find even Russell Stover jellybeans on store shelves after April 15 or prior to February 15.

-Two years ago I got the strong urge for some proper jellybeans and, having been foiled by several Russell Stover store displays that featured nothing both chocolates and sugar-free jellybeans (not bad but a poor substitute, all things considered), I went online.
+A few years back I got the strong urge for some proper jellybeans, off season.
+Having been foiled, again, by several Russell Stover store displays that featured nothing but chocolates and such, I went online.
 Turns out you can easily order Russell Stover beans direct from the factory.
 So I ordered a dozen bags and enjoyed them with my kids for 2-3 blissful weeks.